-- 6. In the Direct Connection dialog, enter another player's IP address and port number and click Invite.
+- 4. Click the Connect button. - 5.
+In the Server controls, click Invite Players. - 6.
+In the Direct Connection dialog, enter another player's IP address and port number and click Invite.
 Then, continue this process for each of the other players. - 7.
 In the module window, click the Connect button in the Toolbar.
 The Active Games window opens. - 8.
 In the Active Games window, in New Game, type the name of the game you want to start (for example, Battle Royale.)
 You are moved from the Main Room into the new, named game room.
 Other players can now join this new room.